Our bills are affordable for the great majority of customers.

 For those on low incomes, our tailored assistance programme (tap) is able to offer support to meet their own financial circumstances.

-Working closely with debt advisers, we're now helping around 41,000 customers to pay ongoing charges and repay debt while offering practical help to reduce water and energy bills.
+Working closely with debt advisers, we're now helping more than 43,000 customers to pay ongoing charges and repay debt while offering practical help to reduce water and energy bills.

 Around 13,000 customers are in receipt of our main social tariff Assist which offers discounts of up to 90% off water charges for those in the greatest financial hardship.

-Under the guidance of our expert affordability advisory group, we introduced a discount of around 20% for pensioners on the lowest incomes - 16,000 people are now receiving this discount.
+Under the guidance of our expert affordability advisory group, we introduced a discount of around 20% for pensioners on the lowest incomes - just over 17,000 people are now receiving this discount.

 We liaise with a growing number of community based organisations outside the debt advice sector and geographical mapping helps us engage with customers who are typically much harder to reach and likely to be some of the most vulnerable.
 We have launched five new projects in hard to reach areas such as deprived housing estates.